dongmeic/RTP/README.md

 # RTP_Mapping
-To collect data for RTP travel model and mapping
+The repo is to collect data for RTP travel model and mapping